Phoenix Wrongful Death Lawyer

 The statute of limitations determines how soon after an event occurs that legal proceedings must begin.
 In most circumstances, this is a two-year limit.
 There may, though, be some exceptions, in particular a likely shorter timeline if the government is at all involved.

 Two years may seem like a long time, but there is quite a bit that needs to be done to prepare for the claim, as well as negotiate a possible settlement.
 It’s a good idea to contact someone at the Bleaman Law Firm as soon as you are able.
-The more time you leave your lawyer to prepare your claim, the better the odds of a favorable outcome.
+The more time you leave your wrongful death lawyer to prepare your claim, the better the odds of a favorable outcome.

 Settling a Wrongful Death Claim Compared With Going to Court